 There’s been lots of questions about Monero since it’s very beginning.
-Most of them, still upcoming, have to do with comparison between Monero and Bitcoin.
+Most of them, still upcoming, have to do with comparison between Monero and Bitcoin (check out our latest Monero vs Bitcoin comparison).
 So, what’s so special about Monero, that makes it better than the first and the most popular cryptocurrency?

 The list below uncovers Monero’s superior advantages one by one, briefly: